library-data-platform/ldp/doc/User_Guide.md

 ----------------

-To access the JSON fields, the function `json_extract_path_text()` can be used to retrieve data from a path of up to five nested fields, for
+To access the JSON fields, the function `json_extract_path_text()` can be used to retrieve data from a path of nested fields, for example:
-example:

 ```sql
 SELECT